tomoyanonymous/matsuuratomoyacom-web/content/about/researchstatement2021.en.md

 [^mir]: Downie, J. S. 2003.
 Music information retrieval. *Annual review of information science and technology*, *37*(1), 295-340.

 On the other hand, when we look at the relationship between technology and the demand for music culture, we find that no matter how sophisticated the technology used to generate the audio, it is eventually edited into some kind of 5-10 minute audio file, which is almost always received by speakers or headphones, devices that emit 2-channel sound waves.
-In most cases, it is received by speakers or headphones, devices that emit 2-channel sound waves, and it can be said that the form of reception has not changed significantly since the dawn of recording technology.
+It can be said that the form of reception of music has not changed significantly since the dawn of recording technology.

-One of the critical differences between the time of the advent of recording technology and today is that nowadays, from the time music is created to the time it is played back, a computer is involved in some way.
-DAW (Digital Audio Workstation) software is used in the music recording and production process, platforms such as Spotify and Apple Music and the servers that support them are used in the distribution process, and laptops, smartphones, and even headphones are used in the playback process.
-In the playback process, laptops and smartphones, as well as audio processing chips in DSP-embedded speakers and headphones, process audio in a broad sense.
+One of the critical differences between the time of the early days of recording technology and today is that nowadays, from the time music is created to the time it is played back, a computer is involved in some way.
+DAW (Digital Audio Workstation) software is used in the music recording and production process, platforms such as Spotify and Apple Music and the servers that support them are used in the distribution process, and laptops, smartphones, and even chips in DSP-embedded speakers and headphones, compute audio in a broad sense.
 Nevertheless, the potential of the computer, which is supposed to be a versatile device, is only used to output a 2-channel audio signal in the end.

-Of course, there have been attempts by individual artists to use computers in the pursuit of a new musical reception.
-For example, since the early days of the iPhone, ambient music composer Brian Eno, in collaboration with programmer Peteri Chilvers, has repeatedly released musical works [^bloom] as iPhone applications, in which infinite new patterns are generated.
-Even if the algorithm that generates the music is not new, the fact that the music is distributed as a program is significant.
+Of course, there have been attempts by individual artists to use computers in the pursuit of a new type of distribution and reception of music.
+For example, since the early days of the iPhone, ambient music composer Brian Eno, in collaboration with programmer Peter Chilvers, has repeatedly released musical works [^bloom] as iPhone applications, in which infinite new patterns are generated.
+Even if the algorithm that generates the music is not new, the fact that the music is distributed as a computer program can be said as significant.

 [^bloom]: Bloom by Brian Eno and Peter Chilvers | GenerativeMusic.com: 2008. *http://generativemusic.com/bloom.html*.
 Accessed: 2020-03-26.